 - Program Brochures

 Intensive English Program

-Due to the COVID-19 (Novel Coronavirus) concerns, Fall 2020 Intensive English Program classes will be offered 100% online.
-All instruction will be delivered through a synchronous audio/video conferencing platform that allows real-time interactions between an instructor and students from anywhere in the world.
-Classes will be held in the evening 5:00-10:00 PM (Pacific Time) so it will be in the morning for students in East Asia.
+Due to the COVID-19 (Novel Coronavirus) concerns, Spring 2021 Intensive English Program classes will be offered 100% online.
+All instruction will be delivered through a synchronous audio/video conferencing platform (Zoom) that allows real-time interactions between an instructor and students from anywhere in the world.
+Classes will be held in the evening 5:00-10:00 PM (Pacific Time) so it will be in the morning for students in some countries.